gmsantos/jsp-boilerplate/README.md

-# JSP boilerplate
+# Java boilerplate

-A JSP based conteiner application with Maven, Docker, MySQL and some samples.
+A Java based conteiner application with Maven, Docker, MySQL and some samples.

 ## How to use